nickyhajal/world-domination-summit/_content/connect.md

 <p>World Domination Summit (WDS) is a week-long gathering of creative, remarkable people from all over the world, and every summer, <em>thousands</em> of people travel to Portland, Oregon for an immersive experience in life, work, and travel.</p>

 <p>When you spend WDS with us in Portland, you’ll help us take over the city.
-With main-stage keynotes, hundreds of attendee-led meetups, dozens of workshops known as “Academies,” a city-wide scavenger hunt, a Guinness World Record Attempt, two big parties, and hundreds of new friends high-fiving you on street corners, it’s a truly immersive and awesome experience.</p>
+With main-stage keynotes, hundreds of attendee-led meetups, dozens of workshops known as “Academies,” two big parties, and hundreds of new friends high-fiving you on street corners, it’s a truly immersive and awesome experience.</p>

 <p>Everyone who comes to WDS is a big part of everything that happens.
 Our attendees make the community strong and independent with no corporate sponsorships and nothing for sale during the event except books from our speakers.</p>